 In addition, far more of us are working flexibly, remotely or in non-desk roles than ever before.
-According to the latest statistics telecommuting alone has grown by 115 percent in the past decade.
+According to the latest statistics, 54% of employers plan to increase their telecommuting workforce over the next three years.
 Small businesses need to take account of these new ways of working.
 Innovative communication channels are required to connect these workers and promote a cohesive workplace culture.

 In 2020, we are likely to see even more small businesses radically rethink their communications to reflect this reality.
 Company apps, intranet software, messaging tools – even organizations’ social media channels – are also been used as corporate communication channels.
 Company messages and important announcements are delivered directly to the employee’s smartphone for anytime, anywhere access.

 However, the challenge for small businesses is to come up with a truly integrated mobile platform.
 Ideally, mobile communication channels should offer a single sign-on gateway into the business.
 And it should be possible to share and consolidate information in a simple and intuitive way.
 The last thing employees want is multiple screens and several different passwords on the go to access company information.
 The best mobile communication tools make things simpler for employees, not more complicated.

 As we’ve seen, the consumer world within which we interact daily is shaping our expectations at work.
 Consumer-grade internal communications trends mirror what we see in our personal lives.
 This means increasing use of video, visuals and interactive elements.
 Staff members passively receiving corporate announcements has become a thing of the past.